I am traveler in space and time. I’ve lived in Colorado, Arizona, Michigan, Kentucky, Iowa and now Northampton, Massachusetts.

 My work is instinctual and intentional.
 In my PEMA collages, I start with a collage of random shiny and/or textured materials.
 I am always picking things up from the ground or saving bits back from the trash that I think might make interesting shapes in the collages.
 I then paint over that with a dark wash of black and purple or metallic colors.
 After it has dried, I stand back and let shapes wash over me.
 I turn it upside down and sideways until an image emerges.
 I then paint around that form and pull it out with thin washes, adding in details as necessary.
 I try to let the original collage peak through.
 The final painting is a part of my psyche at the time I found the image in the dark washed collage.

-I began making collages in 2009 after feeling the weight of images I had to reproduce.
+I began making collages in 2009 after feeling the images and feelings weigh on me.
 I tried to reproduce images with bits of found objects.
 One such image was a weary black father holding his son across his lap as they rode home on an LA bus.
 In 2011, I took my first art class through the University of Kentucky Fine Arts Institute, a Non-credit Community Education Course, where I learned the PEMA technique described above.
 Since then, I have taken 3 other community art classes in Kentucky and at ArtHaus in Decorah, IA.
 Otherwise, I am self-taught